SharePoint/sp-dev-docs/docs/apis/export-amr-api.md

 ## Performance Expectation
 The preliminary performance test provides a rough estimate of more than 200 items per second throughput.
 This does not account for any potential throttle over the network.
 If the read asynchronous function fails to reach the server due to throttling, then performance will be impacted.

-At the start of read asynchronous migration, the server calculates the number of objects to confirm that it is within the 1 million object limit, hence there is an overhead.
+This measure of throughput assumes the software package has a sufficient items per read.
+The recommendation is to read greater than 10K per package.
+This is because at the start of read asynchronous migration, the server calculates the number of objects to confirm that it is within the 1 million object limit, hence there is an overhead.
+If only a few thousand are being read, it results in a less than ideal performance.

-For single read query or small items read (e.g. hundreds of items), it is faster to use Graph API or RESTful/CSOM query as the asynchronous read metadata will have the overhead cost.
+For single read query or small items read (e.g. 1000 items), it is faster to use Graph API or RESTful/CSOM query as the asynchronous read metadata will have the overhead cost.

 However, one of the key performance benefits of the asynchronous metadata read is the ability to balance the server-side load and the backend query is much more efficient than individual CSOM load reducing your chance of throttling.